flatland-association/flatland-book/key-concepts/data_model.md

             effects_generator
             events_generator
             step() "env step, called by controller"
-            reset() "re-generate a new rail,line and timetable" register() "register for event topics"
+            reset() "re-generate a new rail, line and timetable" register() "register for event topics"
             deregister() "de-register from event topics"
         }